3 Women: Development

 Director Robert Altman conceived of the idea for 3 Women while his wife was being treated in a hospital, and he was afraid that she would die.
 During a restless sleep, he had a dream in which he was directing a film starring Shelley Duvall and Sissy Spacek in an identity theft story, against a desert backdrop.
 He woke up mid-dream, jotted notes on a pad, and went back to sleep, receiving more details.

-Upon waking up, he wanted to make the film, although the dream had not provided him with a complete storyline.
+Upon waking, he wanted to make the film, although the dream had not provided him with a complete storyline.
 Altman consulted author Patricia Resnick to develop a treatment, drawing up 50 pages, initially with no intent to write a full screenplay.
 Ingmar Bergman's 1966 film Persona was also an influence on the film.

 Altman secured approval from 20th Century Fox, which supported the project on the basis of the success of his 1970 film MASH.
-Studio manager Alan Ladd Jr. also found the story idea interesting, and respected the fact that Altman consistently worked within his budget in past films, as this was before Altman's 1980 film version of Popeye considerably exceeded its initially approved budget.
+Studio manager Alan Ladd Jr. also found the story idea interesting and respected the fact that Altman consistently worked within his budget in past films, as this was before Altman's 1980 film version of Popeye considerably exceeded its initially approved budget.

 Filming

 The film was shot in Palm Springs, including the apartment scenes, and Desert Hot Springs, California.
 Although a screenplay was completed, actresses Duvall and Spacek employed much improvisation, particularly in Duvall's silly ramblings and advice on dating.
 Altman also credited Duvall with drawing up her character's recipes and diary.

 For Willie's paintings, the filmmakers employed artist Bodhi Wind, whose real name was Charles Kuklis.
 The cinematographer, Charles Rosher Jr., worked with the intense sunlight in the California desert.

 During the shooting of one scene, Duvall's skirt got caught in a car door.
 Assistant director Tommy Thompson called for a cut.
-However, Altman stated he "loved" the accident, and had Duvall intentionally catch her dress and skirt in the door in several scenes.
+However, Altman stated he "loved" the accident and had Duvall intentionally catch her dress and skirt in the door in several scenes.